Sockbend

 )

-It's a lot easier this way to fiddle around with the numbers until you find something that looks nice.
+It's a lot easier this way to fiddle with the numbers until you find something that looks nice.
 I also added options for image masks and animations, so you can make cool GIFs with it too.

 Photo of trans pride socks I found on Sockdreams.